LiveLike/livelike-docs/docs/Product Guides/getting-started.md

 ---
 Welcome to the LiveLike Engagement Suite documentation hub where you can find all the information you need to get started with adding interactivity to your apps.

-The LiveLike SDK enhances live video experiences in mobile apps and on the web.
-Interactive polls, quizzes, mini-games, and more can be broadcast alongside the video without spoiling the action.
-The users watching and playing along can chat with everyone else, or just their friends, while they earn points and collect rewards for participating.
+The LiveLike SDK enhances the fan experience in mobile apps and on the web.
+Interactive polls, quizzes, mini-games, and more can enhance your content.
+Users playing along can chat with everyone else, or just their friends, while they earn points and collect rewards for participating.

 **Product Documentation**